cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 Entering the right parameters
 -----------------------------
 There are many ways to enter parameters in T-Coffee, see the **-parameters** flag.
 In general you will not need to use these complicated parameters, yet, if you find yourself typing long command lines on a regular basis, it may be worth reading this section.
 One may easily feel confused with the various manners in which the parameters can be passed to T-Coffee.
 The reason for these many mechanisms is that they allow several levels of intervention.
 For instance, you may install T-Coffee for all the users and decide that the defaults we provide are not the proper ones...In this case, you will need to make your own ``t_coffee_default`` file.
 Later on, a user may find that he/she needs to keep reusing a specific set of parameters, different from those in t_coffee_default, hence the possibility to write an extra parameter file with the flag **-parameters**.
-In summary:
+In summary, this means that **-parameters** supersede all the other options, while parameters provided via **-mode** are the weakest:

 ::

   -parameters > prompt parameters > -t_coffee_defaults > -mode

-This means that **-parameters** supersede all the other options, while parameters provided via **-mode** are the weakest.

 Environment variables
 =====================